 The oil temperature will drop because you are putting a cold–or preferably room temperature–bird into the pot.
 There are all kinds of scientific thermal transfer issues going on here that only Alton Brown could understand, but all we need to know is that something hot plus something cold equals something warm.
 Raise the burner a bit to get the temperature back up but don’t put the lid on in an attempt to speed this up- the oil will get way too hot.
 As mentioned earlier, a dangerous situation can occur when the oil gets too hot… 450ºF to be exact.
 That is the temperature at which peanut oil could flash or smoke.
 When it’s back at 350°, lower the burner.
 Also, try not to let the temperature drop well below 330º or your bird may start to soak up the oil.

 Commenter BillC (below) has an excellent idea: “I’ve found that it’s wise to turn off the burner when lowering the turkey into the oil and when removing the turkey from the oil.
 This will remove the risk of igniting any oil that may spill over the top of the pot while you’re lowering or removing the turkey.”
 We think this is a great idea… a missing flame for a minute or so will probably do very little to the oil temp and will make the process a lot safer… Thanks Bill!

 The cooking time varies and depends on the size of the bird.
 Since this is Brian’s Belly, we’ll put it in a table for you.
 This is assuming 350°.
-If for some reason you can’t get your flame hot enough, it’s time for a better burner.
+If for some reason you can’t get your flame hot enough, it’s time for a better burner, such as the Gas One 200,000 BTU burner.
 THIS IS JUST A GUIDE!
 YOU HAVE TO USE A MEAT THERMOMETER AND CHECK FOR 160°F!